chirag127/Auto-Wayback-Machine-Saver/README.md

 ### Building

 No build step is required for this extension.
 You can load it directly as an unpacked extension in Chrome.

+### Testing

+To test the extension:

+1. Load the extension in Chrome as an unpacked extension
+2. Visit various websites to test auto-archiving
+3. Check the extension popup to see the archive history
+4. Test the ignore list by adding domains and verifying they're not archived

 ## License